bkadezabek/Teleport/README.md

 **If you want to specify a path with the alias but are not in the directory you want to add:**

-tp -a angular-project -p /users/user/web-projects/angular-project Ensure the paths provided are absolute if using -p argument!
+tp -a angular-project -p /users/user/web-projects/angular-project

+NOTE: Ensure the paths provided are absolute if using -p argument!

 ### Teleport to the directory associated with 'projects'